PromaChow/furryaide/README.md

 The Manage Adoption service comes up with functionalities like `requestAdoption`, `cancelAdoption`, '`rejectAdoption`, `getAdoptionStatus`,`getAdoptionDetails`.
 These operations cannot be accessed by everyone.
 A permission check is first done to check if a particular user can access a particular operation.
 For example, `requestAdoption` can only be used by users who have permission `request-adoption`.
 These service uses `User`, `Pet`, `Notification` and `Permission` service to achieve its functionality.

+### Manage Questionnaire Service

+The Manage Questionnaire service comes up with functionalities like `createQuestionnaire`, `updateQuestionnaire`, `submitQuestionnaire`, `approveQuestionnaire`.
+In the same way as manage adoption service, a permission check is done.
+For example, `submitQuestionnaire` can only be accessed by the customer, hence users with permission  `submit-questionnaire` can access the operation.

 **Point to be noted:** In all our services, we embed the token as an attribute and check if the token is valid and if the user has permission for accessing a particular service.
 We were inspired by SOAP request authenticated with WS-UsernameToken(https://stackoverflow.com/questions/3448498/example-of-soap-request-authenticated-with-ws-usernametoken).
 We did not use the wsse protocol but we tried to mimic that.